Oklahoma Man Who Offered Safe Haven For Immigrant Family Accused Of Molesting Their 5-Year-Old Daughter

 “I think, regardless of her legal status, she’s here protecting her kids, so as much as that puts her in a pickle, she has to speak up for that.
 And the only way she’s going to be able to do that is she doesn’t allow someone to take advantage of that situation.”

-Benites was released from Ohlahoma County jail this past Sunday, after posting $15,000 for bail.
+Benites was released from Oklahoma County jail this past Sunday, after posting $15,000 for bail.